What is eminent domain?

 Generally, the government takes possession of the private property upon payment of just compensation to the landowner.
 Payment of just compensation may occur at any point in the eminent domain proceedings: negotiations, settlement, after the hearing, etc.

-The government may take immediate possession of the private property prior to the hearing either by an agreement or after a contested hearing.
+The government may take immediate possession of the private property before the hearing either by an agreement or after a contested hearing.
 The immediate possession cannot take place until, at least, 30 days after the government serves notice for the eminent domain hearing.

 The eminent domain process can be complex and intimidating.
 When the government threatens to use its eminent domain power many landowners believe there is nothing they can do to protect themselves.
 However, seeking counsel to help landowners protect themselves.
 An attorney can help: